dochy-ksti/dochy/dochy_compaction/readme.md

 A serializer which has static types and compresses integers, bits, and strings which represents decimals.

-Even if a variable's size is 8 Byte, when the actual value is 0 or 1, this library can compress it to two bits.
+Even if a variable's size is 8 byte, when the actual value is 0 or 1, this library can compress it to two bits.

 This is a base component of the Dochy File System.